James Comey: FBI May Have Leaked Secret Info To New Trump Lawyer Rudy Giuliani In 2016, Bureau Ex-Boss Reveals

-Just two days before then-FBI Director James Comey announced that the FBI was reopening its investigation Hillary Clinton’s email use — an announcement made less than two weeks before the 2016 presidential election and which some experts believe may have swayed the election from Clinton to Donald Trump — Rudy Giuliani publicly stated that “something big is coming in two days.”
+Just two days before then-FBI Director James Comey announced that the FBI was reopening its investigation of Hillary Clinton’s email use — an announcement made less than two weeks before the 2016 presidential election and which some experts believe may have swayed the election from Clinton to Donald Trump — Rudy Giuliani publicly stated that “something big is coming in two days.”

 How did Giuliani — the former federal prosecutor and New York City mayor who served as one of Trump’s most prominent campaign surrogates — know that Comey was about to drop the announcement that may have ensured Trump’s election?
 According to Giuliani himself in an interview at the time, FBI agents leaked the information to him.